On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Results

-We start here by discussing some descriptive statistics of the temporal variance and the basis risk.
-Figure~\ref{fig:Yield's-coefficient-of-variation} shows the field-level temporal variance and \ref{fig:basis_risk_density} shows its idiosyncratic part.
-The temporal variance is expressed as coefficient of variation for ease of comparison across crops.
-The basis risk measure is the $1-R^{2}$ from the field-to-county regression.
-While corn appears more variable than soybean, its variability is better captured by co-movement with county averages, so that the idiosyncratic variability is much lower than for soybeans.
-Interestingly, there is a large variation of our two measures for each crop.
+We start here by discussing some figures and descriptive statistics of the temporal variance and the basis risk based on the raw (un-simulated) sample.
+Figure~\ref{fig:Yield's-coefficient-of-variation} shows the field-level total variance over time and \ref{fig:basis_risk_density} shows its idiosyncratic part.
+The temporal variance is expressed using the coefficient of variation for ease of comparison across crops.
+The basis risk measure is the $1-R^{2}$ from the field-to-county regression \eqref{eq:MirReg}.
+While corn appears to be more variable than soybean (panel a), its variability is better captured by co-movement with county averages, so that the idiosyncratic variability is much lower than for soybeans (panel b).

-In our simulated sample, average corn yields over fields and years is 162 [bu/acre], and 51.7 for soy.
-Given the risk-aversion function we specified, this amounts to a certainty equivalent (CE) of 155 [bu/acre] for corn and 51 [bu/acre] for soy.
-The difference between the average and CE, called the \emph{risk premium}, indicates the cost of risk.
-Here, risk induces a welfare loss in yield metric of 7 [bu/acre] for corn and 0.6 for soy, amounting to 4.3\% and 1.2\% in percentage.